Source code for snf_simulations.utils

 err_upper = original_errors[upper_idx]

-weight_upper = (centre - c_lower) / (c_upper - c_lower)
+weight_upper = (interior_centres - c_lower) / (c_upper - c_lower)

-new_errors[i] = np.sqrt(
+new_errors[interior_indices] = np.sqrt(

-weight_lower**2 * err_lower**2 + weight_upper**2 * err_upper**2,
+weight_lower**2 * err_lower**2 + weight_upper**2 * err_upper**2

 )